Styphler17/Clip-Squeeze/README.md

-# ClipSqueeze - Video Compression Made Simple
+# ClipSqueeze - Professional Video Compression Tool

-ClipSqueeze is a professional, privacy-focused video compression tool that runs entirely in your browser.
+ClipSqueeze is a proprietary, privacy-focused video compression application that runs entirely in your browser.
 No uploads, no registration, no compromises.

+## ⚠️ Proprietary Software

+**COPYING, DISTRIBUTION, AND MODIFICATION ARE STRICTLY PROHIBITED.**

+This software is protected by copyright laws and international treaties.
+Unauthorized copying, distribution, or modification will result in legal action.

-## Features
+## 🎬 Features

+### Video Compression

 - **100% Private & Secure**: All processing happens locally in your browser
 - **Lightning Fast**: Powered by WebAssembly and FFmpeg for efficient compression